Christina Koch

-On March 14, 2019, Koch launched to the International Space Station as a Flight Engineer on Expedition 59, 60 and 61.
+On March 14, 2019, Koch launched to the International Space Station as a flight engineer on Expedition 59, 60, and 61.
 On October 18, 2019, she and Jessica Meir were the first women to participate in an all-female spacewalk to replace a down power control unit located outside of the International Space Station.
 On December 28, 2019, Koch broke the record for longest continuous time in space by a woman.
 She returned from space on February 6, 2020.

+Koch was selected as part of the crew for the Artemis II flight, which intends to circle the Moon in 2026 which, if successful, will make her the first woman to travel beyond low Earth orbit.

 Koch was included in Time's 100 Most Influential People of 2020.

 Early life and education

 Christina was born in Grand Rapids, Michigan, and raised in Jacksonville, North Carolina, by parents Barbara Johnsen of Frederick, Maryland, and Ronald Hammock of Jacksonville.
 Koch's childhood dream was to become an astronaut.

 Koch graduated from the North Carolina School of Science and Mathematics in Durham in 1997, and then enrolled at North Carolina State University in Raleigh, from which she earned two Bachelor of Science degrees, in electrical engineering and physics (2001), and a Master of Science degree in electrical engineering (2002).
 In 2001, she became a graduate of the NASA Academy program at the Goddard Space Flight Center.